ProgrammingInBlood/Free3DPortfolio/README.md

-# 🚀 Next.js Portfolio with 3D Elements
+# 🚀 Free 3D Portfolio Template

 A modern, interactive portfolio website built with Next.js 14, featuring a stunning 3D scene, smooth animations, and responsive design.
 Create your own professional portfolio in just 5 minutes by customizing the configuration!